OVERVIEW: The Jazz Education Network invests in jazz arts through education, performance promotion, and developing new audiences.

-OVERVIEW: The mission of the Jazz Education Network (JEN) is to broaden the “jazz arts community” by increasing exposure to an interest in jazz.
-It does this in part by providing scholarships and other forms of support for postsecondary students concentrating on this genre.
+It does this in part by providing scholarships and other forms of support for post-secondary students concentrating on this genre.

-IP TAKE: Institutional awards are not this funder’s focus, but jazz performers (and the occasional researcher) may receive scholarship awards to support their studies.
+IP TAKE: Institutional awards are not this funder’s priority, but jazz performers (and the occasional researcher) may receive scholarship awards to support their studies.

+JEN also offers the JAZZ2U grants, sponsored by the Herb Alpert Foundation, “to assist in funding a speaker, clinician, or performer at any event that will bring jazz to new or existing audiences.”
+These small grants are available to “schools, community centers, and performances by quality performers and advanced educators,” but are only available within the United States.
 A more narrowly focused award is the Ella Fitzgerald Charitable Foundation/Jazz Education Network Research Fellowship (EFCF/JENRF).
-Developed in conjunction with the Smithsonian Institution, the fellowship provides funding to support related research using the Smithsonian's archival collections at the National Museum of American History in Washington.
+Developed in conjunction with the Smithsonian Institution, the fellowship provides between $1,000 and $5,000 to support related research using the Smithsonian's archival collections at the National Museum of American History in Washington.
 D.C.
-One recent fellow, for example, used the award to support her research on Duke Ellington.